-Russia’s rambling routes through rolling countryside, stately forests, medieval townships and fairytale villages are still largely under the global motorcycle community’s radar.
+Russia’s rambling routes through rolling countryside, stately forests, medieval townships, and fairytale villages are under the global motorcycle community’s radar.

 The truth is, if you haven’t considered Russia for your next riding adventure, you’re missing out on something special.

-As one the few foreign riders to explore this land of legends, the splendour of Mother Russia becomes all the more real.
+As one of the few foreign riders to explore this land of splendor of Mother Russia becomes all the more real.

-Motorcycle tour outfit MotoDreamer’s vision is to encourage motorcycle tourers to ride the roads less travelled.
+Motorcycle tour outfit MotoDreamer’s vision is to encourage motorcycle tourers to ride the roads less traveled.

 Russia is an incredible biking destination.
-It has the world’s fourth most extensive road network, covering a total of 1.28 million kilometres.
-At last count, at the end of 2012, there were 927,721km of paved roads, and another 355,666km of unpaved roads criss-crossing the country.
+It has the world’s fourth most extensive road network, covering a total of 1.28 million kilometers.
+At the last count in 2012 – 927,721 km of paved roads and another 355,666 km of unpaved roads are crisscrossing the country.

-Of course, these roads don’t even come close to covering the bulk of Russia’s 17.1 million-kilometre land area.
-Vast tracts of impenetrable wilderness, from the far Siberian Arctic to the volcanic wastelands of Kamchatka, remain completely inaccessible by road.
+Of course, these roads don’t even come close to covering the bulk of Russia’s 17.1 million-kilometer land area.
+Vast tracts of impenetrable wilderness.
+From the far Siberian Arctic to the volcanic wastelands of Kamchatka, remain utterly inaccessible by road.

 Russia’s most remote regions are the realm of hardcore off-road warriors.
-Think Ewan McGregor and Charlie Boorman’s battle with the infamous Road of Bones in the far eastern regions of Yakutia and Magadan.
+Think Ewan McGregor and Charley Boorman’s battle with the infamous Road of Bones in the far eastern regions of Yakutia and Magadan.

 Not all of Russia is even close to being this extreme!
-Stick a little closer to civilisation, and there’s plenty of great riding to enjoy, without all the boulder-slides and dilapidated nightmare bridges.
+Stick a little closer to civilization, and there’s plenty of great riding to enjoy.
+All without the boulder-slides and dilapidated nightmare bridges.

-Only a couple of hours outside of central Moscow, the traffic dissipates, and the hazed of exhaust fume over the highways is replaced by clean air, few people and beautifully quiet, rural roads for hours, even days.
+Only a couple of hours outside central Moscow, the traffic dissipates.
+Now sense the hazed exhaust fume over the highways replaced by clean air.
+With the added bonus of fewer people, and beautifully quiet, rural roads for hours, even days.